Strategic Sealift Officer Program

 Question: What are the duties and responsibilities after I graduate and I am commissioned as a Strategic Sealift Officer?

-Answer: SSOP activities are VERY similar to NROTC.
-Naval Science Labs (MIL-LAB) are conducted once a week, for two hours, early Wednesday mornings.
+Answer: SSOP activities are very similar to NROTC.
+Naval Science Labs (MIL-LAB) are conducted once a week, early Wednesday mornings.
 For each lab, the unit may be inspected and drilled.
 Physical training is conducted once or twice each week.
-The unit conducts community service events each semester.
+Classes in naval science will be taught.
+The unit may also conduct community service events.
 Midshipmen now have the opportunity to take part in the Ready Reserve Fleet, based off in the SF Bay Area.
 Midshipmen can receive more sea time, a small pay, make new contacts, and learn more about Ready Reserve Fleet industry.

 Question: What are the extra courses I would need to complete to be eligible to receive a reserve commission in the SSOP?

-Answer: You would have to complete 4 courses prior to graduation; Naval Science for the Merchant Mariner I, Strategic Sealift Officer (SSO) I, SSO II (Leadership and Management), and Commission Seminar.
+Answer: You would have to complete 4 courses prior to graduation: NSC-100 (Naval Science for the Merchant Mariner Officer), NSC-200 (Naval Science for the Merchant Marine Reservist I), NSC-400 (Leadership and Ethics), and NSC-450 (Advance Midshipman Naval Training (required every semester)).

 Question: You said I had to meet all the physical qualifications before I am offered an official acceptance to the program.
 What all does that include?

 Answer: The physical requirements are 3 fold.
-First, there is a Department of Defense Medical Examination Review Board (DODMERB) medical physical that needs to be completed with an approved doctor.
-This should be completed prior to high school graduation. (you do not have to commit to SSOP to complete this requirement).
-Next, there are height and weight standards that need to be continuously met.
-The chart can be found at http://www.navycs.com/
+First, there is a Department of Defense Medical Examination Review Board (DODMERB) and Coast Guard medical physical that needs to be completed with an approved doctor.
+This should be completed as soon as you receive your Cal Maritime acceptance letter. (you do not have to commit to SSOP to complete this requirement).
+Next, you must meet height and weight standards.
+Finally, there is a physical fitness assessment that needs to be completed on campus under supervision of the active duty staff, after you have been accepted to Cal Maritime.
+The test consists of sit-ups (maximum performed in two minutes), push-ups (maximum performed in two minutes), and then a timed 1.5 mile run.
+You must achieve a "good" or better in each area to qualify.
+The standards can be found at http://www.navy-prt.com/.
+You do not have to be committed to the program to complete these requirements.